Boy wearing a hat and holding a skateboard

 • Your stuffed animal buddy companion book.

-• Sharps container for needle disposal
+• Sharps container for needle disposal.

-• Alcohol wipes to prepare skin for injection
+• Alcohol wipes to prepare skin for injection.

 • Starter Kit cinch bag to keep injection materials together.